hello-robot/stretch_tutorials/ros2/perception.md

 </p>

 ## Deep Perception
 Hello Robot also has a ROS package that uses deep learning models for various detection demos.
-A link to the tutorials to try and run this models is provided: [stretch_deep_perception](https://docs.hello-robot.com/0.2/stretch-tutorials/ros2/deep_perception/).
+A link to the tutorials is provided: [stretch_deep_perception](https://docs.hello-robot.com/0.2/stretch-tutorials/ros2/deep_perception/).